-Indianapolis dentist Dr. Amy Marckese understands the embarrassment and anxiety that often comes with losing your teeth.
+Indianapolis implant dentist, Dr. Amy Marckese, understands the embarrassment and anxiety that often comes with losing your teeth.
 DentalSpa offers a wide range of options for replacing missing teeth including dental implants and dentures.
 For many patients, dental implants provide the best long term results for both esthetic and health reasons.

 What are Dental Implants?